colinhacks/zod/deno/lib/README.md

 const castToString = z.preprocess((val) => String(val), z.string());
 ```

-This returns a `ZodEffects` instance. `ZodEffects` is a wrapper class that contains all logic pertaining to preprocessing, refinements, and transforms.
+This returns a `ZodEffects` instance. `ZodEffects` is a wrapper class that contains all logic pertaining to preprocessing, refinements, transforms and conversions.

 ## Schema methods